What are the rules of sitting volleyball?

 The sitting volleyball court is a rectangular shape separated into two equal halves that have the measurements of 5m x 6m.
 The court is separated by a net that players send the ball back and forth over.
 The net is low, nearly touching the ground.
 The men's net height is 1.15m and the height for women is 1.05m.
 The ball is the same as the standard ball used in standing volleyball with a weight of about 9-10 ounces.

 Each team is required to have a uniform consisting of matching shirts and shorts.
 For the libero of the team, a different color shirt must be worn.
 For fully able players, knee pads and volleyball shoes are allowed.

 This game is played to the best three out of five sets.
 The first four sets must be played to 25 points, while the fifth set is played to 15 points.
-In any given set, a team must win by a 2 point margin of victory.
-The winner is declared as the first team to win 3 sets.
+In any given set, a team must win by a two-point margin of victory.
+The winner is declared as the first team to win three sets.

 Can you have a libero in sitting volleyball?

 Each team in sitting volleyball is allowed to have a defensive specialist called the libero.
 This player is responsible for making sure that no balls drop in any part of the court.
 They are required to stay in the defensive end of the court and may not move to the front row.
 They are also not allowed to make any attacking hits.
 They are differentiated by wearing a different color jersey from the rest of the team.

 Who is eligible to play sitting volleyball?

 Sitting volleyball can be played by players with or without physical disabilities.
 Players without any disability cannot use any part of their body below the pelvis during play.
 For those players with physical disabilities, there are two degrees of disabilities that are classified in the game: minimum disability and disabled.
 Minimum disability (MD) means that the players have an impairment that prevents them from being able to play standing volleyball.
 Disabled (D) means that those with a more severe impairment impacts their playing abilities.